tytydraco/yessleep/out/How_do_I_tell_my_parents_we_cant_have_a_family_reunion.md

 I didn't really think it fully through when I pressed on the gas, but I did it.
 My car went right over the monster and kept going until I was 1000000% certain it wasn't chasing me anymore.
 Only then did I stop at a gas station and buy so many energy drinks it could stop an elephant.

-That was 2 years ago, I haven't been back since.
+ I haven't been back since.
 But my parents are planning a big family reunion for later this year at the cabin and I don't know how to tell them why it's a terrible idea.